moritzjacobs/mj-gulp-workflow/README.md

 ## conventions
 - config files are located at the root of your `package.json` and are called `gulp-config.js` (not `compileConfig.js` as with `zephir-gulp-workflow`)
-- sourcemaps are enabled by default
+- sourcemaps are enabled for dev env by default
-- browserify is enabled by default
 - pxToRem is removed
-- es6 via babel is enabled and uses `babel-preset-env` + browserstring
+- es6 via babel and browserify are enabled for a specific task and source folder per default (`babel-preset-env` + browserstring)
 - added imagemin options

 ## Installation